Find Affordable College Courses

 Concord, NH

-With a ranking of #6, Granite State College did quite well on this year’s most popular schools for other multi/interdisciplinary studies students working on their bachelor’s degree.
+Granite State College did quite well in this year’s ranking of the most popular places for other multi/interdisciplinary studies students to get a bachelor’s degree.
+It came in at #6 on the list.
 GSC is a small public school located in the fringe town of Concord.

 Of the 43 students majoring in other interdisciplinary studies at GSC, 65% are male and 35% are female.